farlee2121/DevEssentialsBlog/_posts/2022-04-29-Quibble-with-Rewriting-in-Rust.md

 tags: [Rust, F#, ]
 ---

-# Small Quibble with The Great Rewriting in Rust.
+# Small Quibble with The Great Rewriting in Rust
 [The Great Rewriting in Rust](https://deprogrammaticaipsum.com/the-great-rewriting-in-rust/) is a good overview of why Rust is a compelling and growing language.
 However, I have a small quibble with how it refers to F#.